Peyote Is Endangered, Spiritually Sacred and Becoming Legal

 Advertisement

-Finding Peyote
+Finding A Peyote Cactus

 It isn't easy access to peyote.
 Sure, you could traipse across the blistering desert landscape in search of the few remaining plants in south Texas.
 Or, you could take part in a "spirit walk" orchestrated by the Peyote Way Church of God, which is located in a remote part of the Arizona desert.
 After a $400 donation, church leaders will prepare you for your experience, which begins with a 24-hour fast and culminates with your drinking peyote tea.